-At graduation, to qualify for TCHS academic honors, a student must earn a cumulative GPA of a 3.0 or higher and have successfully completed the Michigan Merit Curriculum
+At graduation, to qualify for TCHS academic honors, a student must earn a cumulative GPA of a 3.0 or higher and have successfully completed the Michigan Merit Curriculum.
+Please see TCHS Handbook for more information.

 ENROLLMENT INFO continued

 Non-Accredited Programs